 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides adult day service, caregiver living expenses, case management, homemaker, prevocational services, respite, extended home care nursing services, extended state plan service, extended home health care services, extended personal care assistance services, 24-hour emergency assistance, adult companion services, adult day service bath, adult foster care, child foster care, chore services, community residential services, consumer directed community supports (CDCS): self-direction support activities, CDCS: environmental modifications and provisions, CDCS: personal assistance, CDCS: treatment and training, crisis respite, customized living, day support services, employment development services, employment exploration services, employment support services, environmental accessibility adaptations, family residential services, family training and counseling, home-delivered meals, housing access coordination, in-home family supports, independent living skills (ILS) therapies, ILS training services, individualized home supports, integrated community supports, night supervision services, personal support services, positive support services, specialist services, specialized equipment and supplies, structured day program, transitional services, transportation for individuals with brain injury, ages 0-64.
+- Description from medicaid.gov: Provides adult day, caregiver living expenses, case management, homemaker, prevocational services, respite, extended community first services and supports, extended home care nursing, extended home health care, extended personal care assistance, 24-hour emergency assistance, adult day service bath, assistive technology, chore services, community residential services, consumer directed community supports (CDCS): community integration and support, CDCS: financial management services, CDCS: individual-directed goods and services, CDCS: self-direction support activities, CDCS: support planning, CDCS: environmental modifications – home modifications, CDCS: environmental modifications – vehicle modifications, CDCS: environmental modifications and provisions, CDCS: personal assistance, CDCS: treatment and training, crisis respite, customized living, day support, employment development, employment exploration, employment support, environmental accessibility adaptations – home modifications, environmental accessibility adaptations – vehicle modifications, family residential services, family training and counseling, home-delivered meals, independent living skills (ILS) therapies, individualized home supports, integrated community supports, night supervision, positive support services, specialist services, specialized equipment and supplies, transitional services, and transportation services to individuals with brain injury ages 0-64 years who meet a hospital or nursing facility level of care.
+This waiver operates with a concurrent 1915(b)(4) authority.

 - Online State Information: Brain Injury Waiver